Barplot of ratios of residential population (or other) scores to averages - simpler syntax

 - single_location

-set to TRUE if using row_index to view one site, set to FALSE to view overall results from out$results_overall
+set to TRUE and provide row_index to view one site, set to FALSE to view overall results from out$results_overall

 - row_index

-the number of the row to use from out$results_bysite
+the number of the row to use from out$results_bysite, if single_location = TRUE.

 - ratio.to.us.d.overall